 Robin Hood lived in Sherwood Forest, he was an outlaw.

 Do you see the two independent clauses?
-They are statements that can stand on their own as complete sentences:
+Independent clauses are statements that can stand on their own as complete sentences, having both a subject and a verb:

 - Robin Hood lived in Sherwood Forest.